wp-plugins/name-day/readme.txt

 == Currently only Swedish Name days =

 * If you have a commasepareted file for namedays for your country, please
-* contact be and I will add it.
+* contact me and I will add it.

 == Installation ==